-The course description and bio will be submitted to the Executive Director or a designated representative within an agreed-upon deadline.

-All submissions are subject to revisions for clarity and conformity to the style of the catalog.

-Each instructor, coordinator or moderator will have the opportunity to review editorial revisions or make changes, and approve the final version of the description via email.
+- 1) The course description and bio will be submitted to the OLLI executive director or a designated representative within an agreed-upon deadline. - 2) All submissions are subject to revisions for length, clarity, and conformity to the style of the catalog. - 3) If significant changes are made, the instructor, coordinator, or moderator will have the opportunity to review editorial revisions and approve the final version.